-The Historic Wilmington Foundation tasked Sage Island with redesigning its website to improve the functionality and aesthetic.
-The website needed to both provide information about the foundation and convert leads by persuading people to donate, volunteer or become a member.
-This project also presented a unique branding challenge; the foundation wanted to rebrand but could not change its logo because the mark appears throughout Wilmington on collateral, signage and plaques.
+The Historic Wilmington Foundation tasked Sage Island with redesigning its website to improve the functionality and aesthetics.
+The website needed to both provide information about the foundation and convert leads by persuading people to donate, volunteer, or become a member.
+This project also presented a unique branding challenge; the foundation wanted to rebrand but could not change its logo because the mark appears throughout Wilmington on collateral, signage, and plaques.

 Our design team worked with the client to select a shade of purple to complement the client’s primary brand color: green.
 We used this color to highlight call-to-action buttons and other elements throughout the site, which helped give the brand a fresh identity without changing the logo mark.